 Zambia Safari Fly-Camps

 Walking safaris originated in Zambia and so it was only a matter of time before some of the best fly-camping options in Africa emerged in Zambia.
-From sleeping out on the open grasslands of Liuwa Plains, to camping alongside the mighty Zambezi River and sleeping under the stars in the South Luangwa, there are plenty options for the adventure traveler to Zambia.
+From sleeping out on the open grasslands of Liuwa Plains to camping alongside the mighty Zambezi River and sleeping under the stars in the South Luangwa, there are plenty of options for the adventure traveler to Zambia.

-Time and Tide South Luangwa Sleepout
+Time &Tide South Luangwa Sleepout Safari

 Time and Tide operate several lodges and camps throughout Zambia, including the South Luangwa National Park.
 They have taken the sleepout experience to the whole next level, getting guests back to basics and reconnecting with nature.
 From the camp in the South Luangwa, guests will generally leave camp on a walking safari, arriving at the dry riverbed setting of their Under the Stars experience.